 Contents, Related Policies, Applicability ▾

-All speakers at Brigham Young University must be approved in advance through the proper channels outlined below.
-The university should seek to invite speakers who are appropriate models for our students to follow and whose professional and personal lives reflect integrity and respect for the values of The Church of Jesus Christ of Latter-day Saints (Church).
+University personnel should seek to invite speakers who are appropriate role models for the university’s students and whose professional and personal lives reflect integrity and respect for the values of The Church of Jesus Christ of Latter-day Saints (Church).
 Similarly, university personnel should host events that support The Aims of a BYU Education and reflect integrity and respect for the values of the Church.
-Prospective speakers must not be invited, and events should not be promoted, until they have been properly cleared in accordance with applicable university policies.
+Prospective speakers must not be invited, and events should not be promoted, until they have been properly approved in accordance with this policy and other applicable university policies.
 (See Public Expression Policy; Political Neutrality Policy.)

 All of the following criteria must be met for a person to be qualified to speak on campus: